rakibtg/rakibtg/README.md

 ## Hello!
 I'm Hasan 👋 👨‍💻

+A software engineer from Dhaka, Bangladesh, currently living in Stockholm, Sweden.
-Software engineer from Dhaka, Bangladesh.
-An open-source enthusiast and loves to create a positive impact with my work.
+An open-source enthusiast who wants to create a positive impact with his work.

 ### Projects maintained by me: